Flitting fairies. Woodland friends. And sipping tea in a shady glen.

 For this craft, invite guests to decorate their own fairy door to take home.
 Start with this set of pre-made fairy doors (affiliate).
 Then kids can paint them, color with markers or embellish with craft supplies such as buttons, toadstools or beads.

 For this fairy party, the crafts were the favors.
 Guests got to take home fairy wands and teacup fairy gardens to enjoy later on.

 At the place settings, we also added small bags of homemade potpourri from the garden.
 I packaged it in small glassine bags (affiliate) and sealed them with a fairy sticker.

 Instead of a formal favor table, at a tea party you can add the party favors to each place setting.
-Guests will love to wear their fairy wish bracelets or keep their fairy dust bottles close at the party.
+Guests will love to wear their fairy wish bracelets or even put on fairy temporary tattoos at the party.